kevinmiles/cisco-intersight-rest-api/README.md

 #### Editors

-You can write Markdown in a plain text editor, but there are many desktop and Web-based options that allow you to write and preview your work at the same time.
+You can write Markdown in a plain text editor, but there are many desktop and Web-based options that allow you to simultaneously write and preview your work.
 We recommend Visual Studio Code [Download](https://code.visualstudio.com/) for several reasons:
 - Lightweight environment for coding (or writing Markdown)
-- Available on Mac OS, Linux or Windows
+- Available on macOS, Linux or Windows
 - Github Client integration
 - Great Markdown preview features native in the editor
 - Intuitive operation and structure